 Alternative III would move the heavy weapons training further away from the northeast boundary than Alternative II.
 Figure 37 shows that the Zone III (incompatible) noise contour would move back inside the Installation boundary.
 That would reduce noise from Zone III levels to Zone II levels.
 As shown in the noise contour map, the Zone III contour would shrink in the Hastings Range and Ruth Range areas of the north-northeast while it expands slightly towards, but does not exit, the east-central Installation boundary.
-This change in noise contours would be caused by movement of heavy weapons firing away from the Installation boundary towards the proposed DMPRC southeast of Hastings Range.
-Some residents near the east-central boundary area would detect a slight decrease in noise levels resulting from heavy weapons firing - less than noise that would be generated under Alternative II.
+This change in noise contours would be caused by movement of heavy weapons firing away from the Installation boundary towards the proposed DMPRC southwest of Hastings Range.
+Some residents near the east-central boundary area may detect a slight decrease in noise levels resulting from heavy weapons firing - less than noise that would be generated under Alternative II.
+The residence currently affected by Zone III noise levels at the northeastern portion of the Installation boundary would no longer be affected, due to the movement of the training to a more interior location.
 The voluntary range firing restrictions, as discussed in Section 3.2.9, would apply to operations on the range, which should minimize noise impacts at night.
 Overall, this alternative would result in potential minor adverse noise effects.